 The Activate for the System Administrators only setting is useful while you’re working on your Lightning page.
 Restricting your page to administrators only means that you can see and test the page, but your users can’t see it until you’re ready to expose it to them.

 - Select the Sales app, and click Add page to app.
 The page you’re adding to the menu appears in the second position by default.
 Let’s leave it there.
 If you put it into the top position, it becomes the landing page for all your Lightning Experience users.

 - Click the Mobile Navigation tab.

-This adds the app page to the mobile navigation in the Salesforce mobile web browser and in the “Mobile Only” Lightning app in the Salesforce mobile app.
+This adds the app page to the mobile navigation in the “Mobile Only” Lightning app in the Salesforce mobile app.
 Adding the page to the Sales app in Lightning Experience like we did previously, ensures that the app page appears in the Sales app within the Salesforce mobile app as well.

-By default, new pages you add to the mobile navigation in the Salesforce mobile web browser and the “Mobile Only” app appear below the Smart Search Items menu item.
+By default, new pages you add to the navigation in the “Mobile Only” app appear below the Smart Search Items menu item.
 If you leave the Top Accounts and Opportunities page there, it will appear in the Apps section of the menu.
 We don’t want that, so let’s move it up.